-A - These are numbers which measure the number of elements in infinite sets.
+A. - These are numbers which measure the number of elements in infinite sets.
 Usually when the question is asked: how many members/elements are there in a set, the notion of the number is already clear, which isn't the case in infinite sets.

-Q - What do you mean, isn't there only one infinite number - infinity!
+Q. - What do you mean, isn't there only one infinite number - infinity!

-A - This has no meaning if we have not defined the infinite numbers.
-We can know when, in two sets, there is the same number of elements even if we haven't counted them, such as, for instance the number of living people, which equals the number of brains of living people (if the reader will ignore several politicians who get on his nerves).
+A. - This has no meaning if we have not defined the infinite numbers.
+We can know when, in two sets, there is the same number of elements even if we haven't counted them, such as, for instance the number of living people, which equals the number of brains of living people (I will omit the obvious joke about the reader's least favorite politician).
 In general, two sets, say the Tribe of Simeon and the Tribe of Levi will be considered as having the same number of elements if one can find a "matching" between the Tribe of Simeon and the Tribe of Levi - to each Simeonite will be matched one single Levite and vice versa.

-Thus numbers can be defined, including the infinite numbers.
-Cantor, towards the end of the 19th century, discovered them and named number of natural numbers (i.e. 0, 1, 2, ..., n, ...) \aleph_0 .
+In this way, numbers can be defined, even infinite numbers.
+Cantor, towards the end of the 19th century, discovered them.
+He named the smallest infinite number $\aleph_0$ ; this is the number of elements the set of all finite numbers has.

-Q - What can one do with them?
+Q. - What can one do with them?

-A - It turns out that you can naturally define arithmetic operations: addition, multiplication and power (x to the power of y) (among numbers, finite and infinite).
+A. - It turns out that you can naturally define arithmetic operations: addition, multiplication and exponentiation (among all numbers, finite and infinite).

-Q - Can you explain what these operations are?
+Q. - Can you explain what these operations are?
 For instance, addition?

-A - In giving 2 disjoint sets (in other words, without a common element), the number of elements in union will be the sum of the number of elements.
-It seems that $\aleph_0 = \aleph_0 + 2$, because the number of natural numbers (0, 1, 2, 3, ...)

-equals the number of natural numbers greater than 1 (i.e. 2, 3, 4, 5, ..), why?
-Because one can "match" 0 to 2, 1 to 3 and in general, n to n + 2.
+A. - In giving 2 disjoint sets (in other words, without a common element), the number of elements in the union will be the sum of the number of elements.
+It seems that $\aleph_0 = \aleph_0 + 2$ , because the number of natural numbers (0, 1, 2, 3, ...) equals the number of integers greater than -3 (i.e., -2, -1, 0, 1, 2, 3, 4, 5, ...), why?
+Because one can "match" -2 to 0, -1 to 1, 0 to 2, and in general, n to n+2.

-Q - Doesn't this show that everthing is nonsense?
+Q. - Doesn't this show that everything is nonsense?
 It negates Aristotle's great rule "the whole is greater than the part", and therefore for all numbers a, b greater than 0, a + b > a.

-A - It's an exaggeration to expect that all usual rules of arithmetic will continue to exist, what's so beautiful and surpr ising is that many of them DO exist: all the rules that are equalities?
-For instance (a + b)c = ac + bc and $(a^b)^c = a^{bc}$ (and for the pedantic: for every numbers, a, b, we have a = b or a < b or b < a.
+A. - It would be unreasonable to expect that all usual rules of arithmetic will continue to hold; what's so beautiful and surprising is that many of them do hold, e.g. the usual equations like (a+b)c = ac+bc and $(a^b)^c = a^{bc}$ (and for the pedantic: for every numbers, a, b, we have a = b or a < b or b < a).

-Q - So surely those operations are very awkward and it's impossible to know anything about these numbers.
+Q. - So surely those operations are very awkward and it's impossible to know anything about these numbers.

-A - To the contrary, in a certain way this arithmetic is more transparent.
-It was discovered that the sum of two numbers where at least one of them in infinite is the bigger number of the two, and it is similar of the product of non-zero number.
-If this were true for finite numbers, it would mean that 7 + 123 = 123.
-Wouldn't you prefer to make computations such as this in school?
+A. - To the contrary, in a certain way this arithmetic is more transparent.
+It was discovered that the sum of two numbers where at least one of them in infinite is the maximum of the two, and it is same with products (except that $x \cdot 0 = 0$ even for infinite x):